-I’d even been getting emails from clothing stores asking me if I got my outfit ready for the Black Panther premiere.
-As a regular movie theater goer it’s hard to be out here competing with the likes of the celebrities at the world premiere.
+I’ve even been getting emails from clothing stores asking me if I got my outfit ready for the Black Panther premiere.
+As a normal movie theater goer it’s hard to be out here competing with the likes of the celebrities at the world premiere.
 (Photos from the Official Black Panther Instagram Page).

 My friends and I attended a private screening of the movie opening day hosted by the law firm Baker McKenzie.
 Before the movie we went to a networking reception and then attended a panel discussion regarding the movie.
 The panelists were: